 His response was that he had witnessed the experiences of the many children of his “very prolific” sister and brothers…and it not only piqued his curiosity, but he felt a duty to investigate.
 (God bless him!)

 What’s Behind The College Admissions Mania?

-Bruni advised parents to consider the benefits of going to a non-elite school: large schools generally have the money to pay amazing faculty members who will actually be in the classroom teaching and availing themselves to the students, as opposed to some chi-chi schools where the professors are merely there as window dressing.
+Bruni advised parents to consider the benefits of going to a non-elite school: Large schools generally have the money to pay amazing faculty members who will actually be in the classroom teaching and making themselves readily available to the students, as opposed to some chi-chi schools where the professors are merely there as window dressing.

 Parents who worry that their children will wind up on the wrong side of the financial divide have a right to worry, but interpreting success too much in financial terms is problematic.

 In spite of all the practical information and best intentions of Mr. Bruni to try and dissuade the audience from believing that graduating from prestigious schools is the only path to a life worth living, (even using himself as an example: accepted to Yale, but went to UNC Chapel Hill), I really don’t think people marched out of there with the look of the Children of the Corn in their eyes.